 Adrenal fatigue is a common side effect of stress.

-the alarm phase (when the body is acknowledging stress),
+(when the body is acknowledging stress), the resistance phase

 Other than exhaustion, additional symptoms of adrenal fatigue include:

 Low blood pressure

 Sleep disturbance (typically waking up between 2-4 am)